-Activity Person(s) Responsible Estimated Cost Funding Source Indicators of Implementation C=Continue, M=Modify, F=Finish Action Plan for Strategy #1: Increase parent engagement with district communication platforms.
-Increase parent and guardian utilization of Backpack.
+Activity Timeline Person(s) Responsible Estimated Cost Funding Source Indicators of Implementation C=Continue, M=Modify, F=Finish Action Plan for Strategy #1: Increase parent engagement with district communication platforms.
+1. Increase parent and guardian utilization of Backpack.
 2024-2029 · Staff \$0 N/A С 2.
 Implement a plan to increase parent and guardian awareness of communication methods, involvement opportunities, and resources for students.
-2024-2025 · Staff \$0 N/A С
+2024-2025 • Staff \$0 N/A С

 Activity Timeline Person(s) Responsible Estimated Cost Funding Source Indicators of Implementation C=Continue, M=Modify, F=Finish 3.
 Provide ongoing access to technology and support to parents and guardians at school locations.
-2024-2029 · Staff \$0 N/A С Action Plan for Strategy #2: Recruit re engagement and to increase opportunities rs to address potential barriers to 1.
+2024-2029 • Staff \$0 N/A С Action Plan for Strategy #2: Recruit representative parent and community volunteers and community partners to address potential barriers to engagement and to increase opportunities for students to see and interact with diverse leaders in their community.
 Identify community partners (businesses, pediatrics, health departments, nonprofits, faith-based, and community organizations) to encourage and promote parent and community involvement in schools.
-2024-2029 · Staff \$0 N/A С 2.
+2024-2029 • Staff \$0 N/A С 2.
 Develop collaborative partnerships focused on addressing barriers to student and family engagement, understanding of school expectations, and student opportunities.
-2024-2029 · Staff \$0 N/A С 3.
+2024-2029 • Staff \$0 N/A С 3.
 Develop a wide variety of opportunities to engage parents in the school setting through internal and external partnerships.
-2024-2029 · Staff \$0 N/A С Action Plan for Strategy #3: Increase two -way parent en gagement at the school level.
+2024-2029 • Staff \$0 N/A С Action Plan for Strategy #3: Increase two -way parent en gagement at the school level.
 1. Provide support to reduce potential barriers to parent and guardian engagement (including those related to language, transportation, and event or conference timing).
-2024-2029 · Staff \$0 N/A С Develop best practice guidelines and strategies that increase parent and guardian attendance at school events.
-2024-2026 · Staff \$0 N/A С 3.
-Each school will assemble a School Improvement Council that reflects the diversity (e.g. socioeconomic, ethnic, 2024-2029 · Staff \$0 N/A С
+2024-2029 • Staff \$0 N/A С 2.
+Develop best practice guidelines and strategies that increase parent and guardian attendance at school events.
+2024-2026 • Staff \$0 N/A С 3.
+Each school will assemble a School Improvement Council that reflects the diversity (e.g. socioeconomic, ethnic, 2024-2029 • Staff \$0 N/A С

-Activity Timeline Person(s) Responsible Estimated Cost Funding Source Indicators of Implementation $C=Continue$, $M=Modify$, $F=Finish$ and academic) present in the school community.
+Activity Timeline Person(s) Responsible Estimated Cost Funding Source Indicators of Implementation C=Continue, M=Modify, F=Finish and academic) present in the school community.